Prathamv23/ai-camera/README.md

 # ai-camera
-This is a tkinter gui app for ai camera.
+This is a tkinter gui app for AI camera.

 you just need to run mainlogin.py file inorder to run full app